 - The Cloud Computing Company is responsible for keeping their equipment running.

 What are the potential downsides of the Hybrid Cloud Computing when structured this way?

 - Be sure to look at the Service Level Agreement (SLA) in these areas in particular, to make sure the terms are acceptable.

 - What are the guaranteed response times for support?

 - What is the recourse if the technical support is slower to respond than the SLA?

 - Who is doing the support?
 If you are in the healthcare industry be sure they sign your Business Associate Agreement (BAA)

 Another popular Hybrid Cloud Computing Model is used in Cloud Computing for Disaster Recovery.
-This model leverages different components of Cloud Computing to support a traditional network infrastructure.
-Instead of the Cloud Computing Company bringing equipment in for your business to run on, the Cloud Computing Company (or Managed Solutions Provider in this case) will bring in another system that will image (a virtual snapshot) the company's server(s).
-Should the business's servers fail, the Hybrid Cloud Computing equipment can load the last image, and in less than an hour the business can have the full functionality of the original servers running even though they are down.
+This model leverages different components of Cloud Computing to support traditional network infrastructures.
+Instead of the Cloud Computing Company bringing equipment in for your business to run on, the Cloud Computing Company (or Managed Solutions Provider in this case) will bring in another system that will image (a virtual snapshot) the company’s server(s).
+Should the business’s servers fail, the Hybrid Cloud Computing equipment can load the last image, and in less than an hour, the business can have the full functionality of the original servers running even though they are down.

 How much time is lost depends on how frequently the company images run.
 The smallest time frame is about every 15 minutes for an image.
-In addition, with this Hybrid Cloud Computing equipment in place, the business may opt to have the automatic online backup service used as well, which will compress, encrypt and store select data or entire images online.
+In addition, with this Hybrid Cloud Computing equipment in place, the business may opt to have the automatic online backup service used as well, which will compress, encrypt and store desired data or entire images online.
 This Hybrid Cloud Computing model is offered as a monthly service.